nixworks/public/news/2011/01/14/index.md

 ##### Labour Party
 ### [Veteran Irish Labour Party TD Michael D. Higgins demands that the British government explain why one of Britain's undercover policemen was operating on Republic of Ireland territory on May Day 2004, as the European Union expanded to the east.
 Higgins compares it to illegal activities carried out by British state agents in the same country during the 1970s. ](/news/2011/01/14/veteran-irish-labour-party-td-michael-d-higgins-demands-that-the-british-government-explain-why-one-of-britain-s-undercover-policemen-was-o.md)
-_Context: Irish, May Day, Michael D. Higgins, Labour Party, TD, European Union_
+_Context: Michael D. Higgins, European Union, Labour Party, Irish, May Day, TD_

 ##### New York City
 ### [A closed-door briefing occurs at New York City's United Nations building.
 Behind it around 150 non-American diplomats object to the American government about a decision by the country's banks to end services for diplomatic missions, with some diplomats suggesting the UN budget could be affected. ](/news/2011/01/14/a-closed-door-briefing-occurs-at-new-york-city-s-united-nations-building-behind-it-around-150-non-american-diplomats-object-to-the-american.md)